nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 ## Describe the Experimental Settings [10 Points]
 Explain the parameters of the experiment: what is the split used, cross-validation setting, evaluation metrics (for example, accuracy, AUC, or precision etc.), system settings (RAM, GPU, or CPU statistics).
 -2 per missing relevant detail.

+In order to measure accuracy, we developed a novel validation technique called the k-fold sequential cross validation (k-SCV).
+In this method, we train on all days upto a specific day and test for the next k days.
+The direct k-fold cross validation method is not applicable in this context as the stock data is actually a time series unlike other scenarios where the data is available as a set.
+Therefore, it is meaningless to analyze past stock data after training on future values.
+For the purpose of our analysis, we use k = 5.

 ## Baseline results and discussions [30 points]
 The report should have results from at least 2 baselines.
 At least one baseline should be from a published paper or preprint.
 Creating one reasonable baseline yourself (e.g., using feature engineering and standard ML classifier) is allowed.
 No additional points will be awarded for having more than 2 baselines.